jklynch/mr-fitty/README.rst

 Input
 =====
-In addition to a configuration file the necessary input files are:
+In addition to a configuration file the necessary input files are

   + at least two (but probably more) normalized reference spectrum files

   + one or more normalized spectrum files to be fit by the reference files

 All input files must contain at least two columns of data.
 One column is